Meet with Hyejin Lee – a Korean student in Finland who never backs away from trying and learning new things.

 Why did you choose to study in Finland for your master’s degree?

-First of all, education in Finland is famous all around the world so I wanted to experience how great it is.
-Second, compared to Korea, the difference of the style of studying and living in Finland made me move to Finland.
+First of all, education in Finland is famous all around the world (everyone knows that Finland has the best higher education system in the world) so I wanted to experience how great it is.
+Secondly, compared to Korea, the difference in the style of studying and living in Finland made me move to Finland.

-Did you know any general information about Finland before you moved to here?
+Did you know any general information about Finland before you moved here?

 I already knew that the improvement of personal competence is an important factor in Finnish education.
 I have seen the lifestyle in Finland many times through television and articles in Korea.